 7. COOLOO Kids Swim Goggles

 Another great option for anti-fog goggles with UV protection and a strap that clasps at the back for minimal hair pulling, Hurdilen gets great reviews for the seal of these goggles and the carrying case that is included.
 It’s not just goggles and a case, either!
 They come with a nose clip, ear plugs and a carrying case.
 Note that some reviewers have said that the lenses may scratch.

 8. tsdjy Tropical Lemon Swim Goggles

-These swim goggles are great for kids who are especially sensitive to the rubber or hard plastic pieces of more traditional goggles.
+These swim Giggly Goggles are great for kids who are especially sensitive to the rubber or hard plastic pieces of more traditional goggles.
 Some kids dislike the way the nose piece feels on their nose bridge.
 The design includes a soft Neoprene fabric with textured rubber on the inside.